 Safety First - Stay Informed

-The National Weather Service (NWS) issues winter storm warnings and watches.
-Here's what they mean and what you should do.
+The National Weather Service (NWS) issues winter storm watches and warnings.
+Here’s what they mean and what you should do.

-Winter Storm Watch – Winter storm conditions (heavy snow, sleet and freezing rain) are possible within the next 36-48 hours.
+Winter Storm Watch – Winter storm conditions including freezing rain, sleet, and heavy snow are possible within the next 36-48 hours.
 Continue monitoring the weather forecast.

-Winter Storm or Ice Storm Warning – A significant winter event is occurring or will begin in the next 24 hours.
+Winter Storm or Ice Storm Warning – A significant winter storm is occurring or will begin in the next 24 hours.
+Snowfall rates could be in the range of 6 inches in 12 hours or 8 inches in 24 hours.
 The combination of snow, sleet, freezing rain and moderate winds will impact travel and outdoor activities.
-An Ice Storm Warning is issued when mostly freezing rain is expected with ice accumulations of 1/4 inch or more within a 12-hour period.
+An Ice Storm Warning is issued when mostly freezing rain is expected with ice accumulations of ¼ inch or more within a 12-hour period.
 Take necessary precautions – consider canceling travel plans.

-Blizzard Warning – A dangerous event with winds that are 35 mph or greater in combination with falling and/or blowing snow that reduces visibility to 1/4 mile or less for a duration of at least 3 hours.
+Blizzard Warning - A dangerous storm with winds that are 35 mph or greater in combination with falling and/or blowing snow that reduces visibility to 1/4 mile or less for a duration of at least 3 hours.
+Canceling travel plans is advised.

 Keep Warm and Safe